List of Ashford United F.C. seasons: Ashford Railway Works Reserves

-Ashford Town (1930-2010)
+Ashford / Ashford Town (1930–2010)

-Founded in 1930 Ashford Town F.C. were elected to the Kent League.
+Founded in 1930 Ashford F.C. were elected to the Kent League.
 They began playing at the Railway Works ground and then moved to the newly acquired Essella Park ground.
-On the sale of that facility in 1987 they ground-shared for two years at Cheriton Road, Folkestone before returning to Ashford and the new purpose built Homelands stadium at Kingsnorth.
-The team were 1948-49 Kent League Champions and after that league disbanded in 1959 they joined the Southern League.
+On the sale of that facility in 1987 they ground-shared for two years at Cheriton Road, Folkestone before returning to Ashford and the new purpose-built Homelands stadium.
+From the 1950–1951 season the club began to style itself as Ashford Town Football Club rather than Ashford Football Club.
+The team were 1948–49 Kent League Champions and after that league disbanded in 1959 they joined the Southern League.
 As a result of the re-organisation of the structure of non-League football in 2004 the team was allocated to the Isthmian League.
 Owing to unpaid football debts the club was suspended by The Football Association from competition in 2010.
-As a result of a dispute between the club’s Directors it went into financial administration and the club was wound up.
+As a result of a dispute between the club's Directors it went into financial administration and the club was wound up.